Table Of Contents

 Solvency Regulation and Financial Stability

-NAIC’s Financial Stability (E) Task Force oversees issues concerning domestic or global financial stability connected to the role of state insurance regulators.
+The NAIC’s Financial Stability (E) Task Force oversees issues concerning domestic or global financial stability and analyzes how they impact state insurance regulators.

 Consumer Complaint Handling

 The NAIC tracks complaints within the insurance industry.
-One popular way to check a company’s reliability is by searching their NAIC complaint index score, which indicates if it has a below or above average level of complaints.
+One popular way to check a company’s reliability is by reviewing its NAIC complaint index score, which indicates if it has a below or above-average level of complaints.

 Insurance Industry Best Practices